-There are two methods to record the length of the interview: beginning and ending times and total time in hours.
-Interview times are used to determine how much respondent time we are using (as a measure of respondent burden) in collecting data.
-We are trying to reduce interview times as much as possible and still collect the high quality data we need.
+There are two methods to record the length of the interview: 1) beginning and ending times, 2) total time in hours.
+Interview times are used to determine how much respondent time was used (as a measure of respondent burden) to collect data.
+We are trying to reduce interview times as much as possible and still collect the high-quality data we need.
 Accurate reporting of interview time is critical for monitoring and evaluating survey burden and cost.

-Beginning & Ending Times
+4.3.1 Beginning & Ending Times

-Record the beginning time in military time (Item Code=0004 on the front page of the questionnaire) of the interview when the respondent agrees to cooperate on the survey and you actually start the interview.
+Record the beginning time, in military time (Item Code=0004 on the front page of the questionnaire), of the interview when the respondent agrees to cooperate on the survey and you actually start the interview.

-When the interview has been completed, record the ending time in military time (Item

-Code=0005 on the back page of the questionnaire).
+When the interview has been completed, record the ending time in military time (Item Code=0005) or total time (Item Code=0008) on the back page of the questionnaire).
 If more than one person was interviewed or it took more than one appointment to complete the interview, times should reflect the approximate total time for the questionnaire.